Check out my round-up of the best places to ski in the US, if you’re planning a ski trip for the coming winter.

 4. Park City, Utah

-- Best Ski Resort in town: Park City Mountain and Deer Valley Resort
+- Best Ski Resorts in town: Park City Mountain and Deer Valley Resort

 - Reasons to Visit: Park City Mountain resort has over 7,300 acres of spectacular land, making it the largest ski area in the US.
 Go with Deer Valley Resort if you want to learn how to ski (this resort is the largest ski school in the US with over 500 ski instructors).

 - Other attractions: For history buffs interested in western mining history, don’t miss The Main Historic District.
-Families will love different parks and museums at the Utah Olympic Park and the renowned Mexican-inspired El Chubasco.
+Families will love exploring different parks and museums at the Utah Olympic Park and eating at the renowned Mexican-inspired El Chubasco.

 If you’re looking for a ski town that’s easy to fly to, Park City, Utah has frequent flights daily from all over the West Coast.

-It’s the home of Sundance Film Festival and just an hour away from Salt Lake City airport.
+It’s the home of the Sundance Film Festival and is just an hour away from the Salt Lake City airport.

-It suits all levels from beginners to experts, and is highly recommended for group trips.
+It can accommodate skiers of all levels, from beginners to experts, and is highly recommended for group trips.

-And if you choose to go here, see if the Alpine Coaster and Slide is open – as both kids and adults go crazy for it.
+And if you choose to go here, see if the Alpine Slide is open as both kids and adults go crazy for it.

 Those who want to stay off-site could go to Canyons Village, where the heated chairlift Orange Bubble Express is easily accessible.

-An awesome little side trip to the Gorgoza Park is a must for young kids who will love the park’s mini-snowmobiles and a small hill for little tubers.
+An awesome little side trip to Woodward Park City (formerly Gorgoza Park) is a must for young kids who will love the park’s mini-snowmobiles and a small hill for little tubers.

 5. Truckee, California

-- Best Ski Resort in town: Squaw Valley Alpine Meadows
+- Best Ski Resort in town: Palisades Tahoe (formerly Squaw Valley Alpine Meadows)

-- Reasons to Visit: The Squaw Valley, a ski capitol in California known as Squallywood, was the host of the 1960 Winter Olympics and as a destination for extreme skiing.
+- Reasons to Visit: The former Squaw Valley ski resort hosted the 1960 Winter Olympics and is well-known as a destination for extreme skiing.
 Its average snowfall is a massive 450 inches annually.

-- Other attractions: On your downtime, visit KidZone Museum, Tahoe Donner Equestrian Center and the Tahoe National Forest.
-For some grub, don’t miss out on local favorite burritos and burger joint Squeeze In and Coffeebar.
+- Other attractions: On your downtime, visit the KidZone Museum, Tahoe Donner Equestrian Center, and the Tahoe National Forest.
+For some grub, don’t miss out on local favorite burritos and burger joint Squeeze In and favorite coffee shop Coffeebar.

-Squaw Valley isn’t the only popular ski destination here.
+Palisades Tahoe isn’t the only popular ski destination in this area.

-Plus, Truckee, CA is just 13 miles from Lake Tahoe, a well-deserved stopover during your wintertime destination vacation.
+Plus, Truckee, CA is just 13 miles from Lake Tahoe, a well-deserved stopover on your way to your winter destination vacation.

 6. Bend, Oregon